The Moon, Venus and Jupiter will make a close approach, passing within 5°38' of each other. The Moon will be 4 days old.

 The Moon will be at mag -10.5; Venus will be at mag -4.4; and Jupiter will be at mag -2.0.
 The trio will lie in the constellation Cancer.

-The pair will be too widely separated to fit within the field of view of a telescope, but will be visible to the naked eye or through a pair of binoculars.
+They will be too widely separated to fit within the field of view of a telescope or pair of binoculars, but will be visible to the naked eye.

-The positions of the two objects at the moment of closest approach will be as follows:
+The positions of the trio at the moment of closest approach will be as follows:

 |Object||Right Ascension||Declination||Constellation||Magnitude||Angular Size|

 |The sky on 20 January 2022|

 18 days old

 All times shown in PST.

-The circumstances of this event were computed using the DE405 planetary ephemeris published by the Jet Propulsion Laboratory (JPL).
+The circumstances of this event were computed using the DE430 planetary ephemeris published by the Jet Propulsion Laboratory (JPL).